Nutiler/about-me/readme.md

 Usable Objects in the room:

-    Gameboy for random games. /comming soon for juggernauts game Paper for resume OL2.
+    Gameboy for random games. /comming soon for juggernauts gamey Paper for resume OL2.
     Minecraft blocks on the floor to redirect to my website.
     Phone for contact information.
+    Clock to show time.
+    Radio, plays random music like social experience,.
     Televison playing random clips from videos.
         - Coughing up blood laying in dirt.
         - Manequin arms playing on computer that explodes.